Skip to content

 ...

-/* Kill the process if curr_pid is a user application. */
+/* Kill the current process if curr_pid is a user application. */

 /* Student's code ends here. */